henrik23mr/data-science-kaggle/README.md

-Kaggle Datasets solutions for practicing the art of data science and machine learning.
+Kaggle datasets solutions for practicing the art of Data Science and Machine Learning.